CyberT33N/virtualbox-cheat-sheet/README.md

 ## Reduce size of .vdi files
+- If you use dynamic disk size for your vdi files they will increase over time for whateever reason.

 If you have .vmdk files then convert them first to .vdi <br />
 <br />
 First we remove empty space on our VM and after this we use the --compact argument on our .vdi file.